 A breadth of resources is available to help support and guide you as a student within the D'Amore-McKim community.
 Get all of the tools and information you need to help make your experience the best it can be.

 As an international student studying at Northeastern, there are vast resources available to guide you as you settle into an American education environment.
 Our community is made up of more than 7,500 international students and scholars from 140 different countries—bringing unique and diverse perspectives to the classroom and campus life.
-Here are some of the tools available to you during your time at D’Amore-McKim:

 All admitted students who will be studying with an F-1 visa need to complete an I-20 form in order to move forward with the visa process to come to the United States to study.